-Rosaria has been dancing since she was very little, initially through Flamenco and Danza Española, and then Ballet.
-Later on, by the hand of her Political Scientist and Sociologist training, and her interest in the use of the arts as catalyst in community participation, she felt in love with Afro-Brazilian dance.
+As a dancer I have been dancing since I was very little, initially through Flamenco and Danza Española, and then Ballet.
+Later on, by the hand of my Political Scientist and Sociologist training, and my curiosity and interest in the use of the arts as catalyst in community participation, I felt in love with Afro-Brazilian dance.

-Her passion is in community dance and the power that dance can have in unifying communities.
-She believes in dance not only as an aesthetically pleasing art, or a tool to improve health and wellbeing, but also as an agent to enhance an individual’s ability to be involved as a citizen, and blossom in the space they live in.
+My real passion is in community dance and the power that dance can have in unifying communities.
+I believe that dance is not only an aesthetically pleasing art, or a tool to improve health and wellbeing, but also as an agent to enhance an individual’s ability to be involved as a citizen, and blossom in the space they live in.

-Dr. Rosaria M. Gracia has been dancing, teaching and choreographing static and parade performances since 1999.
-She has performed extensively in the UK and in International Festivals in Belgium, France, Germany, Spain, Brazil and Cuba.
-She has a broad experience as a community dance practitioner, performer and choreographer for groups of all ages, delivering over 500 sessions (both of arts in practice and academic content) per year.
+As a choreographer and performer, I specialise in outdoor performances and mass movement choreographies.
+Since 1999 I have extensively worked in the UK and in International Festivals in Belgium, France, Germany, Spain, Brazil and Cuba.
+My experience is broad, as a community dance practitioner, performer and choreographer for groups of all ages, delivering over 500 sessions (both of arts in practice and academic content) per year.

 In the field of dance and health she has devised and delivered programmes such as: